MCMC-Correction of Score-Based Diffusion Models for Model Composition: Introduction

 \section{Introduction}

-Significant advancements have been achieved in generative modeling across various domains in recent years \cite{brock2018large, brown2020language, ho2020denoising}.
-These models have now become potent priors for a wide range of applications, including code generation \cite{li2022competition}, text-to-image generation \cite{saharia2022photorealistic}, question-answering \cite{brown2020language}, and many others.
-Among the generative models, diffusion models \cite{sohl2015deep, song2019generative, ho2020denoising} have arguably emerged as the most powerful class in the vision domain, capable of generating highly realistic images \cite{dhariwal2021diffusion}.
+Significant advancements have recently been achieved in generative modeling across various domains~\citep{brock2018large, brown2020language, ho2020denoising}.
+These models have become potent priors for a wide range of applications, including code generation~\citep{li2022competition}, text-to-image generation~\citep{saharia2022photorealistic}, \mbox{question-answering ~\citep{brown2020language},} and many others~\citep{gungor2023adaptive, wynn2023diffusionerf}.
+Among generative models, diffusion models~\citep{sohl2015deep, song2019generative, ho2020denoising} have arguably emerged as the most powerful class.
+Diffusion models learn to denoise corrupted inputs in small, gradual steps and are capable of generating samples from complex distributions.
+They have been successful in many domains, such as generating highly realistic images~\citep{dhariwal2021diffbeatgan}, modeling temporal point processes~\citep{ludke2023diff_tpp}, and even generating neural network parameters~\citep{wang2024neural}.

-Diffusion models also offer the capability of ``guided'' sampling, which combines pre-trained models in order to generate samples from a new distribution \cite{sohl2015deep, dhariwal2021diffusion, ho2021classifierfree}.
-This process falls under the umbrella of model composition, which is itself a topic with rich history \cite{jacobs1991adaptive, hinton2002training, mayraz2000recognizing, liu2022compositional}.
-The ability to compose new models without having to re-learn the individual components is especially appealing for diffusion models, since their ever increasing size and data hunger make them exceedingly costly to train \cite{aghajanyan2023scaling}.
+Diffusion models also offer the capability of composed sampling, which combines pre-trained models to generate samples from a new distribution.
+This approach, known as model composition, has a rich history~\citep{jacobs1991adaptive, hinton2002training, mayraz2000recognizing, liu2022compositional}.
+For diffusion models, the most common form of composition is classifier-guided sampling, where the reverse process is augmented by a separate classifier model~\citep{sohl2015deep, dhariwal2021diffbeatgan, ho2021classifierfree}, but other compositions have also been explored~\citep{du2023reduce}.
+The ability to compose new models without having to re-learn the individual components is especially appealing for diffusion models since their ever-increasing size and data hunger make them exceedingly costly to train~\citep{aghajanyan2023scaling}.
+Therefore, developing sampling methods that work for pre-trained diffusion models is valuable.